SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/add-favourites.md

 language: en
 ---

-# Add favourite
+# Add favorite

-The Favourites function gives you easy to access to your favourite mailings or forms.
+The Favorites function gives you easy to access to your favorite mailings or forms.

-## Add a mailing as a favourite
+## Add a mailing as a favorite

-To add a mailing or form to your favourites, open it and click the star icon ![icon][img1] in the top-right corner.
-The star turns yellow ![icon][img2], and the create-mailing/form is instantly added to your favourites.
+To add a mailing or form to your favorites, open it and click the star icon ![icon][img1] in the top-right corner.
+The star turns yellow ![icon][img2], and the create-mailing/form is instantly added to your favorites.

 In SuperOffice Service you can now quickly access the record by clicking **Marketing** and then ![icon][img3] in the Navigator.

 > [!TIP]
-> If you hold the mouse pointer over a mailing or form in the favourites list, a tooltip is displayed containing additional data about the mailing or form.
+> If you hold the mouse pointer over a mailing or form in the favorites list, a tooltip is displayed containing additional data about the mailing or form.

-## Remove a mailing or form from the favourites list
+## Remove a mailing or form from the favorites list

 1. Open the mailing or form.
-2. Click the favourites icon ![icon][img2] in the header.
+2. Click the favorites icon ![icon][img2] in the header.
 The icon changes to ![icon][img1].

 <!-- Referenced links -->